bigbeefus/DMod40k/content/Core Rules.md

 If the target unit did not move after the start of the previous turn, template weapons gain an additional \+1 to hit.

 If another unit is within 3” of a target being hit by a Blast or Template weapon, to-hit rolls of 1 hit that unit instead.
-If multiple units are in the same whole number of inches apart (e.g. between 3 and 4”), randomly allocate these hits to each unit.
+If multiple units are within an inch of distance or less apart (e.g. between 3" and 4” each), randomly allocate these hits to each unit.

 # Go To Ground